timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle F-Procedure and Administration/CHAPTER 79-DEFINITIONS/CHAPTER 79-DEFINITIONS.md

       * (ii) any reasonable charges (other than mortality charges) which (on the basis of the company's experience, if any, with respect to similar contracts) are reasonably expected to be actually paid, and

-      * (iii) interest at the greater of an annual effective rate of 6 percent or the rate or rates guaranteed on issuance of the contract.
+      * (iii) interest at the greater of the applicable guideline premium minimum rate or the rate or rates guaranteed on issuance of the contract.

   * #### (C) When determination made
     * Except as provided in subsection (f)(7), the determination under subparagraph (A) shall be made as of the time the contract is issued.